midu16/must-gather-singleton/README.md

 `must-gather-singleton` is a tool for collecting entire cluster stack data in a compact aggregated `must-gather` file.

+> [!CAUTION]
+> Unless specified otherwise, everything contained in this repository is unsupported by Red Hat.

 ## Container Prerequisites

 The Containerfile ensures the following prerequisites installed and configured: